DynastysDestiny/trailer/README.md

 *(Camera shows Will sneaking through the orphanage grounds, entering a corridor.)*

-**Narrator:** "Navigating through corners and shadows, he will confront his fears."
+**Narrator:** "Navigating through shadows and obstacles, he will confront his fears."

 *(Scenes of training under Halt, Will perfecting his combat skills.)*